vekteo/ASRT_rapid_consolidation/README.md

-# ASRT_JSPsych_mini_consolidation
+# ASRT_ultra_fast_consolidation

-ASRT script for the mini-consolidation project.
+Created by the MEMO Team of Lyon Neuroscience Research Center (CRNL), Université Claude Bernard Lyon 1 (PI: Dezso Nemeth)

+Experimental code for the ultra-fast consolidation project.
+The implementation of the code on the Gorilla Experiment Builder Platform can be found by clicking here <a href="https://app.gorilla.sc/openmaterials/397611">clicking here</a>.

+<h2>Alternating Serial Reaction Time (ASRT) Task</h2>

-Differences from the <a href="https://github.com/vekteo/ASRT_JSPsych">self-paced version</a>:
+Differences from the <a href="https://github.com/vekteo/ASRT_jsPsych">self-paced version</a>:

 - 3 different groups as modified by the "group" variable:
 1. <strong> Self-paced group </strong>: the user can continue the task after the block feedback by pressing any button